Female Genital Mutilation (FGM)

 As of 31st October 2015 it has been mandatory to report cases of "known" FGM to the Police.
 The duty applies to all regulated professionals working within health or social care, and teachers.
 This mandatory requirement to report to police applies to ‘visually identified’ cases (the person observes physical signs on a girl appearing to show that an act of FGM has been carried out) or ‘verbally disclosed’ cases (a girl informs the person that an act of FGM – however described – has been carried out on her) of FGM in girls under 18.
 The mandatory reporting does not apply to suspected cases or where a child might be ‘at risk’ of FGM.
 Here is the NHS flowchart for the mandatory reporting process of FGM.

-The Lambeth FGM guidance provides information on (see Resources below):
+The Lambeth FGM multi-agency guidance (see Resources below) provides information on various aspects such as:

 - identifying when a girl (including an unborn girl) or young woman may be at risk of FGM and responding appropriately to protect them;